-Students must not plagiarize or cheat.
-They must produce their own work and cite sources appropriately.
+Students must not plagiarize or cheat; this includes using Artificial Intelligence ("AI") and ChatGPT.
+Students must produce their work and cite sources appropriately.
 Disciplinary consequences will be enforced for academic dishonesty.
+Student expectations for academic dishonesty and plagiarism, including but not limited to the consequences, are defined in the course syllabi.